Provider Education and Training Resources

 Continuing Medical Education Courses

 To supplement the Section 133: A Perspective for Veteran Care training, specialty courses were developed and are available on the VHA TRAIN MISSION Act curriculum training site.
 Each of these courses offer continuing education credits (CEUs) to various continuing education organizations.

 Per MISSION Act, Section 123, VA offers an online, no-cost, continuing medical education curriculum for community providers through VHA TRAIN.
 Courses are available 24 hours a day, 7 days a week, and continuing medical education (CME) credits may be earned for completing coursework.
 Providers must create an account in VHA TRAIN and include a National Provider Identification (NPI) number in their VHA TRAIN profile before registering and completing courses.CME–Community Provider Registration

 VA offers a monthly webinar series as part of VA’s effort to build stronger, more sustainable relationships with you, our community providers.
 The series includes a recurring webinar that provides an introduction and overview of community care, and accredited recurring monthly webinars on clinical topics.
 See the webinar schedule below.

-VHA Office of Community Care Overview: In this series of live webinars, participants will receive an overview of community care which includes the background of community care networks, programs, and the corresponding VA regulations.
+VHA Office of Integrated Veteran Care: In this series of live webinars, participants will receive an overview of community care which includes the background of community care networks, programs, and the corresponding VA regulations.
 In-depth discussions on topics from referrals and authorizations, authorized and unauthorized emergency care, urgent care, claims and more.
 This webinar takes place in February, April, June, August, October, and December.